mwicat/ConsoleControlSurface/README.md

 Note: This is different than [pylive](https://github.com/ideoforms/pylive) project as _pylive_ connects to remote service running in live interpreter and talking OSC protocol.
-This is great for general high level communication, but I believe interacting with interpreter directly is more helpful for debugging, exploration for fun and profit or whatever.
+This is great for general high level communication, but I believe interacting with interpreter directly is more helpful for debugging and exploration.

 ## Setup